mist64/cbmbus_doc/2 Bus Arbitration.md

 | `0xE0` + _sa_ | `CLOSE`       | dissociate _sa_ from its name   |
 | `0xF0` + _sa_ | `OPEN`        | associate _sa_ with with a name |

 Both commands have to be prefixed with a `LISTEN` command to address the correct device.
-An `OPEN` command sequence looks like this:
+An `OPEN` command sequence that associates a name with channel 2 on device 8 looks like this:

 | command | description |
 |---------|-------------|